-Are you looking to form a limited liability company (LLC) in the state of Alabama, but you’re not sure how the formation process works?
-There are several important steps when it comes to creating an Alabama LLC that is compliant and able to do business in the state.
+Are you looking to form a limited liability company (LLC) in Alabama, but you’re not sure how the process works?
+There are several important steps to create a compliant Alabama LLC that can do business in the state.

 To get started, please reference our five-step guide below or hire an affordable online LLC formation service.

 What Is an Alabama LLC?

-The Alabama LLC is one of the most popular business structures in state.
-It's a more casual and flexible type of business than a corporation, but includes personal asset protection that's lacking from sole proprietorships and general partnerships.
+The Alabama LLC is one of the most popular business structures in the state.
+It’s a more casual and flexible type of business than a corporation, but includes the personal asset protection that’s lacking from sole proprietorships and general partnerships.

 LLCs in Alabama have simple formation and maintenance requirements, several options for how they can be taxed, and flexible management.
 From one-person businesses to multi-member LLCs with several owners, the LLC is a popular choice for a reason.

 Your LLC’s name is often the first impression you get to make on potential customers, and therefore it goes without saying that this is an important step.
-There are a few different aspects to take into consideration when selecting a name for your business:
+There are a few different aspects to consider when naming your business.

 In the state of Alabama, you’re required by law to meet several requirements for your business name.
 Here’s a quick glimpse at the rules for LLCs: